tensorflow/community/rfcs/20181116-saved-model.md

 #### Sharing

-Beyond serving, users may want to reuse all of parts of a trained model.
-SavedModel allows saving the specific computation together with its pre-trained weights, without depending on the model definition in Python and its particular framework.
+Beyond serving, users may want to reuse parts of a trained model in building new models.
+SavedModel allows saving the computation together with its pre-trained weights, without depending on the model definition in Python and its particular framework.
 This helps reproducibility (say, for results reported in a paper) and reuse (say, for importing a pre-trained embedding into a model that uses it on a new task).
 While serving and reproducibility call for a complete model, reuse typically concerns part of a trained model and its composition.
 That means loading the SavedModel must restore enough Python state to allow building on top of it.

 These use-cases are not well addressed in core TensorFlow 1.x APIs.
 Export APIs have been complicated by concerns relevant to the serving use-case, and not much time has been spent on usability for re-importing models into Python.
 TensorFlow Hub has solved this (esp. the import workflow) for sharing graphs, but this needs significant redesign for TF 2.x in light of [the Functions, not Sessions RFC](https://github.com/tensorflow/community/pull/20).